catseye/Tamsin/README.markdown

     + cat
     ? expected 'c' found 'cat'

-You can select the `raw` scanner, which returns one character at a time.
+You can select a different scanner for a rule with `using`.
+Here we select the builtin `☆char` scanner, which returns one character at a time.

-    | main = cat with raw.
+    | main = cat using ☆char.
     | cat = "c" & "a" & "t" & return ok.
     + cat
     = ok

-    | main = cat with raw.
+    | main = cat using ☆char.
     | cat = "cat" & return ok.
     + cat
     ? expected 'cat' found 'c'

 You can mix two scanners in one production.
-Note that the Tamsin scanner doesn't consume spaces after a token, and that the raw scanner doesn't skip spaces.
+Note that the ☆tamsin scanner doesn't consume spaces after a token, and that the ☆char scanner doesn't skip spaces.

-    | main = "dog" with tamsin & ("c" & "a" & "t") with raw & return ok.
+    | main = "dog" using ☆tamsin & ("c" & "a" & "t") using ☆char & return ok.
     + dog cat
     ? expected 'c' found ' '

 But we can tell it to skip spaces...

-    | main = "dog" with tamsin & ({" "} & "c" & "a" & "t") with raw & return ok.
+    | main = "dog" using ☆tamsin
+    |      & ({" "} & "c" & "a" & "t") using ☆char
+    |      & return ok.
     + dog        cat
     = ok

-Note that the scanner in force is lexically contained in the `with`.
-Outside of the `with`, scanning returns to whatever scanner was in force before the `with`.
+Note that the scanner in force is lexically contained in the `using`.
+Outside of the `using`, scanning returns to whatever scanner was in force before the `using`.

-    | main = ("c" & "a" & "t" & " ") with raw & "dog".
+    | main = ("c" & "a" & "t" & " ") using ☆char & "dog".
     + cat dog
     = dog

 On the other hand, variables set with one scanner can be accessed by another scanner, as long as they're in the same production.

-    | main = ("c" & "a" & "t" → G) with raw & ("dog" & return G) with tamsin.
+    | main = ("c" & "a" & "t" → G) using ☆char
+    |      & ("dog" & return G) using ☆tamsin.
     + cat dog
     = t

-**Note**: you need to be careful with `with`!
-You should not put `with` inside a rule that can fail, i.e. the LHS of `|` or inside a `{}`.
-Because if it does fail and the interpreter reverts the scanner to its previous state, its previous state may have been a different scanner.
+**Note**: you need to be careful when using `using`!
+Beware putting `using` inside a rule that can fail, i.e. the LHS of `|` or inside a `{}`.
+Because if it does fail and the interpreter reverts the scanner to its previous state, its previous state may have been with a different scanning logic.
 The result may well be eurr.
-I could make this a static error, but... for now, just remember this and be careful.

 Aside #2
 --------